PowerCodersOrg/powercoders.org/site/content/about/_index.md

     The Powercoders team is a talented and motivated group of people that work to change the lives of refugees.
-We are a non-profit organisation that depend on our incredible volunteers, so thank you to all these great people who are making a difference.
+We are a non-profit organisation that depends on the engagement of incredible volunteers.
+So, twe thank all these great people who are making a difference, time and again.
 ---